geojupyter/workshop-csdms2025/modules/01-collaborating-in-jupyterhub/exercise.md

 1. **Run the following commands in the terminal**:

     ```bash
-    git add .
-    git commit --message="Add new data to GeoJSON"`
+    git commit --all --message="Add new GeoJSON data"`
     ```

     :::{warning} This step may fail!